nathancom407/predictive-injury-model/README.md

 # MLB Pitcher Injury Risk Prediction API

-This project provides a FastAPI-based machine learning inference API to predict injury risk for MLB pitchers using different classification models (XGBoost, Random Forest, and Logistic Regression).
-It is designed to support model comparison and experimentation.
+This project provides a FastAPI-based machine learning inference API to predict severe arm-injury (Tommy John Surgery) risk for MLB pitchers using different classification models (XGBoost, Random Forest, and Logistic Regression).
+It is designed to support model comparison, experimentation, and supervised learning.

 ## Features